 Interview with President Tony Woodcock:

 BMInt: We have done two interviews with Gunther Schuller.
 He had interesting things to say about the institution, 20 to 40 years ago.
 Link here.

 Woodcock: Gunther arrived at a period of existential crisis and left it a much better place.

 You are a trustee of WGBH.
 Can you say to what extent you were consulted about this process?
 What do you think of it?
-For example, discontinuance of Friday afternoon broadcasts?
+For example, discontinuance of Friday afternoon BSO broadcasts?

 Interview with Hugh Wolff, Stanford and Norma Jean Calderwood Director of Orchestras and Chair, Orchestral Conducting

-BMInt: why is April 7 so different from other nights for NEC?
+FLE: Why is April 7th so different from other nights for NEC?
 And why play at Symphony Hall?
 It doesn’t sound any better.

 Wolff : But it seats a lot more people.
 The Julliard Orchestra plays at Julliard and at Avery Fisher Hall at least once a year; and I think we’re trying to build some bridges with all the other various musical organizations in Boston.

 We understand there are many more people coming to the orchestra concerts these days.
 Is this due partly to the spotlight they are putting on you?